Abolition of police and prisons

 Relying on state violence to curb domestic violence only ends up harming the most marginalized women.

+This carceral variant of feminism continues to be the predominant form.
 While its adherents would likely reject the descriptor, carceral feminism describes an approach that sees increased policing, prosecution, and imprisonment as the primary solution to violence against women.

 By relying solely on a criminalized response, carceral feminism fails to address these social and economic inequities, let alone advocate for policies that ensure women are not economically dependent on abusive partners.
 Carceral feminism fails to address the myriad forms of violence faced by women, including police violence and mass incarceration.
 It fails to address factors that exacerbate abuse, such as male entitlement, economic inequality, the lack of safe and affordable housing, and the absence of other resources.